California Paid Family Leave &

 Q: Can employee receive other benefits at the same time as Disability Insurance or Paid Family Leave?

 A: In general, employees may not receive Disability Insurance (DI) or Paid Family Leave (PFL) benefits at the same time they are receiving Unemployment Insurance (UI) or workers’ compensation benefits.
-However, there are exceptions:
+However, consult with an experienced employment law attorney for exceptions.

 Q: How are Disability Insurance and Paid Family Leave benefits affected when an employee receives sick leave benefits at the same time?